alex938/AES_extract_params/README.md

 # AES_extract_params
-Extract AES params from cipher text and display
+Extract AES params from cipher text and display.

+Used purely as an example on a course I teach.